llamaxyz/llama-periphery/docs/token-voting/TokenGovernor.md

 ## Creating Actions

-Token holders of a given governance token can create actions on the llama instance if they have a sufficient token balance.
+Token holders of a given governance token can create actions on the Llama instance if they have a sufficient token balance.

 The `creationThreshold` is the number of tokens required to create an action.
 It is variable and therefore it can be updated.